odubno/gauss-naive-bayes/README.md

 Here we'll be working with just the [iris](http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) data set.

-The logic for the code to work on all four data sets is in [gauss_nb.py](https://github.com/odubno/naive_bayes/blob/master/gauss_nb.py)
+The logic for the code to work on all four data sets is in [gauss_nb.py](https://github.com/odubno/naive_bayes/blob/master/gauss_nb.py).
+This tutotial will follow the logic in [nb_tutorial.py](https://github.com/odubno/naive_bayes/blob/master/nb_tutorial.py).

 ## Iris Data Set: